mmeendez8/mmeendez8.github.io/_posts/2024-12-05-gpu-normalization.md

 categories: [Deep Learning, Performance, CUDA]
 ---

 This post has been on my to-do list for a long time, and I’m excited to finally have the time to write it.
-I hope you find it useful because it’s about a topic I find very interesting.
+This topic is particularly interesting to me, and I hope you find it useful.

 It all started while I was testing some of our internal data preprocessing pipelines and began thinking about the performance of the normalization step.
 Image normalization is a straightforward process: subtract the mean and divide by the standard deviation.
 These operations are well-suited for parallel processing, which is where GPUs excel.
-However, there are a few other factors to consider, such as data types and data transfer between the CPU and GPU.
+However, factors like data types and data transfer between the CPU and GPU also play a significant role.

-In this post, I’ll compare the performance differences between CPU and GPU when normalizing images, and explore the impact of data types and data transfer.
+My goal is to compare the performance differences between CPU and GPU for image normalization and explore the impact of data types and data transfer.
 Let’s get started!

 ## Setup